Unleash/unleash/docs/user_guide/api_access.md

 Please note that it may take up to 60 seconds for the new key to propagate to all Unleash-hosted instances.

-> If you need API token to use in a client SDK you should create a "client token" as these have less privileges.
+> If you need an API token to use in a client SDK you should create a "client token" as these have less access.

 ![Create token](../assets/create_token.png)